Why study Applied Economics?

 Do you want to learn from leaders in the field about advanced econometrics, industrial organization, urban, regional and labor economics?
 Do you want a graduate degree in economics that offers you exceptional job placement and the opportunity for significant career advancement opportunities?
 Are you looking for a master's program in economics that offers you the opportunity to study either full or part time?

-If you answered yes to these questions, we urge you to consider the MS in Applied Economics!
+If you answered yes to any or all of these questions, we urge you to consider University of Cincinnait's MS in Applied Economics!

 The MS in Applied Economics provides our students with a solid training in economic theory and applications, and also provides a very strong background in applied econometrics.
 By the end of the program, our students understand how to build sensible models based upon economic principles, and how to actually estimate, test, interpret and explain these models.